 I being the President of the Entrepreneurship Cell of KIET Group of Institutions, work to carry on the legacy and promote the culture of entrepreneurship to a large sector of the society especially among the young minds of today’s generation, encouraging their entrepreneurial mindset.
 I am learning and promoting entrepreneurship within the college and outside the college.

-We at Entrepreneurship Cell of our college conducted many events intending to help students with amazing minds who go unnoticed due to several circumstances.
+We at the Entrepreneurship Cell of our college conducted many events intending to help students with amazing minds who go unnoticed due to several circumstances.

 What’s it like to juggle between leadership roles and academics?
 Pen down the challenges you faced.